raspberrypilearning/comic-character/en/step_8.md

 --- /task ---

-You will now check two conditions so there is always an image showing on the slider even if you click the prev(<) or next(>) direction endlessly.
+You will now check two conditions so there is always an image showing on the slider even if you click the left(<) or right(>) direction endlessly.

 + if the `currentHeroIndex` is less than 0, the program will check the length of `heroSlides` and set the position to the last slide;
 + else if `currentHeroIndex` moves past the last slide, the index will be set back to 0;